8 Ways To Spot A Bad Personal Trainer

 Inexperienced trainers try to unload way too much on otherwise unconditioned people.
 It can be disastrous.
 These poor folks could end up passing out, throwing up or be extremely sore for days on end.
 It’s not good.
 It reflects really badly on you as an owner and your trainer-lead.
-Beginners to working out need to tread softly and ease into it in order to help their bodies adjust and adapt.
+Beginners in working out need to tread softly and ease into it in order to help their bodies adjust and adapt.

 #4: Their eyes constantly wander during training sessions.

-Trainers need to be fully-devoted to their clients during sessions.
+Trainers need to be fully devoted to their clients during sessions.
 Nothing else matters.
-Of course, they need to accommodate other members who may intrude, but otherwise they need to be coaching, pushing and guiding their clients.
+Of course, they need to accommodate other members who may intrude, but otherwise, they need to be coaching, pushing and guiding their clients.
 Your members are watching.
 Your trainers are like gym-superstars and always being studied…especially while working out with someone.

 #5: They have their phone on them at any time on the floor.

 At no time should trainers be on their phones while on the floor, teaching a class or during a session.
-It’s completely unacceptable, unless they are sharing relevant and helpful content with their clients.
+It’s completely unacceptable unless they are sharing relevant and helpful content with their clients.

 #6: They couldn’t care less about effective warm-ups.

-A short little walk on a treadmill isn’t a warm up.
-For safety reasons all clients should undergo a proper warm up that gets their muscles, cardiovascular system, joints, ligaments and other soft tissue prepared.
+A short little walk on a treadmill isn’t a warm-up.
+For safety reasons, all clients should undergo a proper warm-up that gets their muscles, cardiovascular system, joints, ligaments and other soft tissue prepared.

-#7: They don’t do any writing or note taking.
+#7: They don’t do any writing or note-taking.

 If all they’re doing is barking orders and counting reps they’re not doing their jobs.
 They need to be taking notes for their clients so they can learn how to keep track of their workouts and practice progressive overload.